-db Advisory Multibrands - PIMCO Euro Sustainable Debt Solution
+db Advisory Multibrands - PIMCO Euro Debt Solution

-Investor profile Income-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager PIMCO Europe GmbH, Seidlstraße 24-24a, 80335 Munich, Germany Performance benchmark - Referenceportfolio (risk benchmark) (absolute VaR)) Leverage effect Up to 5 times the value of the sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main.
+Investor profile Income-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH, and as sub-manager PIMCO Europe GmbH, Seidlstraße 24-24a, 80335 Munich, Germany Performance benchmark - Reference portfolio (risk benchmark) (absolute VaR) Leverage effect Up to 5 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg and Frankfurt/Main.
 A bank business day is any day on which banks are open for business and payments are processed in Luxembourg and Frankfurt/Main.
 Swing Pricing The sub-fund may apply Swing Pricing.
 If implemented, it will be disclosed in the fund facts section on the website of the Management Company www.dws.com.
 Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
 Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the subsequent valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the basis of the net asset on the valuation date are processed on the basis of the net are processed on the basis of the net asset value per share on the basis of the net asset value per share on the basis of the net asset value per share on the valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
 Fractional shares Up to three places after the decimal point Nature of shares Bearer shares represented by global certificates Maturity date No fixed maturity